The Event trade

 - You can use high gearing for very low probability/high payoff trades

-- Your loss is limited to the option’s price – it can never go negative.
+- Your loss is limited to the option’s price – you can never lose more than the initial stake.

 A theme trade won’t give you an overnight jackpot like an event trade will, but it is a good strategy for the medium to long term.

-The yen has experienced some prolonged trends in the past.
+The yen has had some prolonged trends in the past.
 Not just against the US dollar, but against currencies like the AUD, CAD, GBP the euro, metals and oil.

-The yen on the other hand is inversely related to commodity prices.
+The yen on the other hand typically has an inversely relationship to commodity prices.
 It tends to decline with rising oil prices, and increase in times of falling oil costs.
-Of course the relationship isn’t perfect because there are many other factors that affect exchange rates – but it’s certainly noticeable.
+Of course the relationship isn’t perfect because there are many other factors that affect exchange rates – but it’s noticeable.
 See Figure 4.

-The last couple of years have seen huge falls in commodity prices, and this has benefited the yen.
-At the time of writing, oil prices are on the rise again, and that’s pressuring yen.
+The last decade has seen some big falls in commodity prices, and this has benefited the yen.
+And when oil prices begin to rise again, that’s going to pressure yen.

 These trends depend on an outlook and some long term predictions.
 Some examples of theme trades are:

-Ranges: The Bank of Japan has suggested that they would like to see USD/JPY stay within the range 110 to 120.
-Even if they don’t adjust policy to maintain this range, the very fact of the central bank saying that the currency is overvalued/undervalued can be a self-fulfilling prophesy.
-Even if policy change is be needed to maintain the level going forward.
+Ranges: In the past, the Bank of Japan has suggested that they would like to see USD/JPY stay within the range 110 to 120.
+Even if they don’t adjust policy to maintain this range, the fact of the central bank saying that the currency is overvalued/undervalued can be a self-fulfilling prophesy.
+Even if policy change is needed to maintain the level going forward.
 You can try to anticipate these announcements when USD/JPY moves beyond the preferred range.

-Trends: As I said above, yen has seen some powerful trends as it adjusts to economic activity elsewhere in the world.
+Trends: Yen has seen some powerful trends as it adjusts to economic activity elsewhere in the world.
 Japan’s demographics, monetary policy and economy mean the disparity will be there in the foreseeable future.
 Therefore new trends are likely to develop in similar ways as they have in the past with new economic cycles.

 Yen Carry Trade

-The yen has had very low interest rates since the mid 1990’s.
-This has made it a choice for funding what’s called the carry trade.
+The yen has had low interest rates since the mid 1990’s.
+This has made it a choice for funding on the carry trade.
 A carry trade is a strategy where an investor borrows a low interest paying currency, and exchanges it for a high interest paying currency.
-There’s an enormous variety of ways to create carry trades, including:
+There’s a variety of ways to create carry trades, including: